gizotti/gizotti.github.io/content/about.md

 title = "Hi There!"
 +++

-I am Gabriel but you call me Gabe.
+I am Gabriel but you can call me Gabe.

 I am a Developer with over 10 years experience, the majority of it on web applications, Ruby, and Ruby on Rails.